 Dedicated Chicago Copyright Infringement Attorney Ready To Fight For You

 A copyright is a right under the US Copyright Law to the exclusive use of a literary or artistic work that is enjoyed by the copyright holder (typically, the creator of the work or his employer).
 Even software code is protected under copyright law.
 If you are sued for copyright infringement, you have a big problem.
-In an extreme case, you could be held liable for up to $150,000 for a single instance of copyright infringement, even if the plaintiff fails to prove that your infringement cost him a dime.
+In an extreme case, you could be held liable for up to $150,000 for a single instance of committing copyright infringement, even if the plaintiff fails to prove that your infringement cost him a dime.

 Fortunately, there are many possible defenses to a copyright infringement claim, depending on the specific facts of your case.
 Some of the most common defenses include: